Every day someone leaves a job and asks, “should I rollover my 401k?”

 Should I Rollover My 401k to Cash?

 Unless you are in dire straits you should not rollover your 401k into cash.
 By doing this you will essentially be taking an early withdrawal.
-You’ll face a tax penalty from the IRS and you’ll also have to pay taxes on the money.
+You’ll face a tax penalty from the IRS and you’ll also have to pay taxes as income when you file.

 If you receive a check from your old employer for the proceeds from your 401k, be sure to roll it over to an IRA, new 401k, or Roth IRA as soon as possible.